TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/boards/CC1352R1_LAUNCHXL/docs/Board.md

 ### [__CC3200 Audio BoosterPack__][cc3200audboost]

 The BoostPack's `DIN` and `DOUT` signal pins are not compatible with this LaunchPad.
-Do the following modification(s) to enable the CC3200 Audio BoosterPack's usage with the __i2secho__ example.
+Do the following modifications to enable the CC3200 Audio BoosterPack's usage with the __i2secho__ example.

-* Bend down the two pins below `DIO30` (LaunchPad header pins `LP29` and `LP30`).
-  Be sure that the bent pins do not make contact with the IC or any other component, only bend them enough to make sure they don't connect to the CC3200 Audio BoosterPack.

 Attach the CC3200 Audio BoosterPack to the CC1352R1_LAUNCHXL and run jumper wires between the following pins on the CC3200 Audio BoosterPack: